JakubKoralewski/google-calendar-box-select/README.md

 ## Credits

-This boilerplate was used to allow for Webpack code compilation:
+This boilerplate was used to allow for Webpack module bundling:

 - #### [Chrome Extension Webpack Boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate)